sunmoumou1/torch_dct_expand_to_rectangle/README.md

 c(u)=\sqrt{\frac{2}{N}}
 $$

-If this is the first time you’ve seen the DCT transformation, or if you only know that DCT looks like this without understanding why, you might be a bit confused.
+If this is the first time you’ve seen the DCT transformation, you might be a bit confused.
 What’s going on here?
 We said that DCT is just a DFT transformation of a real and even input signal, right?
-Don’t worry, since we’re here, let me explain it in detail.
+Don’t worry, let me explain it in detail.

 First of all, we need to reiterate that DCT is indeed a special case of the DFT transformation.
 That’s correct.
 The special part lies in the fact that the original signal is a real and even function.
 However, in real-world applications, we rarely have perfectly real and even signals to work with.
 So, to make it more broadly applicable, we construct an even signal from a real signal if the natural signal isn’t already even.